hydrogen2oxygen/Unity2DCheatsheet/README.md

 # Unity2DCheatsheet
 A cheatsheet for Unity's 2D features.
 It's based on [this cheat sheet](http://cdn1.raywenderlich.com/wp-content/uploads/2014/11/UnityCheatsheet-0_1.pdf) but I've modified it for 2D.

+I will rewrite it for my own games.

+## Rotate the camera with the player
+Position the camera inside the player hierarchy.
+Simple as that.
+Then it rotates with the player.

 [Animation](animation.md)

 ## Non-physics movement